Viras03/BatteryNotifier/README.md

 Python code to check battery percentage after an interval of 30 seconds and send notification if the battery is below 15 percentage

-To run the code :

-(To install the required packages)
+To install the required packages :

 pip install psutil

 pip install plyer

+To run the code :

 python battery.py